open-ordinal/open-ordinal-api/ReadMe.md

 - `lib`: Contain the build of the library.
 - `src`: Contain all source code for the library and docs source.
 - `test`: Contain the testable version used in a HTML-page.

-## Documentation

-Head over to [the docs](https://openordinal.dev/docs/open-ordinal-api/) to read more about this tiny beast.

 ## Commands